Managing Your Personal Assistant Career

 PA tips: How not to be stressed

 The obvious first step is to take something off your plate and delegate it to a subordinate assistant.
-If you work alone as an executive assistant and you don't have an option to have someone help, then don’t fret because there are small things you can do to stay healthy so that you can be on top of your game:
+If you work alone as an executive assistant and you don't have the option to have someone help, then don't fret because there are small things you can do to stay healthy so that you can be on top of your game:

 The obvious first step is to take something off your plate and delegate it to a subordinate assistant.
-If you work alone as an executive assistant and you don't have an option to have someone help, then don’t fret because there are small things you can do to stay healthy so that you can be on top of your game:
+If you work alone as an executive assistant and you don't have the option to have someone help, then don't fret because there are small things you can do to stay healthy so that you can be on top of your game:

-Stay away from energy drinks: Personal assistants have become too reliant on energy drinks.
-There are dozens of articles that support the idea that they are bad for your health.
-Not only that but getting wound-up on too much caffeine and vitamin B is going to cause you to crash – then you’re actually going backwards.
-Instead, drink plenty of water and find an excuse to walk around the office to get your blood flowing.
+Personal assistants have become too reliant on energy drinks.
+Dozens of articles support the idea that they are bad for your health.
+Not only that, getting wound up on too much caffeine and vitamin B is going to cause you to crash -- then you're actually going backward.
+Instead, drink plenty of water and find an excuse to walk around the property with the estate manager to get your blood flowing.

 Mistakes to Avoid When Asking for a Pay Raise